thebodster/clients-oriented-ftp/trunk/readme.txt

 How to install on your server:

 Preparations:
+1. Download and unzip the lastest version of cFTP to a folder of your choice.
 - Create a new database on your server.
 Create/assign an user to it

 Instructions:
-1. Download and unzip cFTP to a folder of your choice.
 2. Open includes/sys.vars.php and set your database info there.
 3. Upload cFTP to your selected destination
-4. Open your browser and go to "your_selected_cftp_folder"/install
+4. Open your browser and go to http://your-cftp-folder/install
-5. Complete the data there and wait for the "everything went ok" confirmation message
+5. Complete the data there and wait for the correct installation message
-6. Delete the install folder

 Congratulations! cFTP is now installed and ready for action!
+You may login with your the user "admin" and your new password.

 ---------------------------------------------------------------------